Chapter 3. God’s Work, God’s Disposition, and God Himself II

 What sort of person was Job?
 (A God-fearing man who eschewed evil.)
 Why do you keep repeating this same refrain?
 Don’t speak high-sounding words; speak from your hearts, and use your own words.
 (Job was a genuine person.)
 That is a bit more relevant, and they are your own words.
 Job was real, not fake; right?
 In the phrase, “a genuine person,” the word “person” is significant; it implies someone of human substance and who has what it takes to be human.
 What else?
 (He was a man pleasing to God.)
 That interpretation is a bit far-fetched.
 What else?
 (He was someone who truly believed in God.)
 (In Job’s heart, he saw God as his one-and-only.)
 Job saw God as the only one in his heart.
 This, too, is relevant.
 What else?
 Use your own words.
 Let Me ask you this: Whom do you like more, Adam or Job?
 (Job.)
 Why?
 (Because he listened to God.)
 Adam did not listen to God, and Job did?
 Actually, in Adam’s time, we can say that in his heart Adam did not have much of a concept of God, but in Job’s time, Job had a relatively accurate and intimate concept of God.
 Speaking about it in modern terms, seeing that Job underwent these trials or temptations, what sort of impression do we have of Job?
 After reading the Book of Job, you very much wanted to meet Job, didn’t you?
 (Yes.)
 You felt how blessed it would be if you could have a chat with Job and share your thoughts with him.
 If we could fellowship with such a person as Job about God’s disposition and about how to worship God, then our hearts would be purified.
 Am I right?
 (Yes.)
 If we could come in contact with such a person as Job up close, or fellowship with him face-to-face, wouldn’t that be a type of blessing?
 (Yes.)
 When you think about it, that is a kind of blessing.
 After pondering this, when faced with the people of today, what sort of thoughts do we have?
 I often think that Job was so great, and now it is a kind of extravagant hope of wanting to meet him, interact with him, and have a face-to-face chat with him.
 In My heart, however, the more I feel this is an extravagant hope, the more adorable I think Job is.
 You all feel the same, don’t you?
 (Yes.)
 So, just now, when I asked whether or not Job was a praiseworthy person, why were you afraid to say “yes”?
 What kinds of feelings do you have toward Job now?
 It is possible that you would not get along with such a person, or you might think such a person is very ordinary and unremarkable.
 However, once you interacted with him for a long time, you would think that he was lovable.
 Only then would you feel how important it is to be a lovable person, how blessed a thing that is, and how worthy and meaningful it is.
 A person who is able to live before God and accept everything that comes from Him—even if it is temptation, suffering, or tribulation—is, in short, someone praised by God.
 Such a person is lovable and is a true man; someone whom God thinks about and feels worthy of making arrangements for.
 He or she is someone whom God places great stock in and whom God allows to give testimony to Him in front of Satan.
 Such a person bears God’s commission.
 Would such a person carry any weight in your hearts?
 (Yes.)
 That weight in the human heart is a far cry from the weight such a person would carry in God’s heart, though, right?

 When I say to you that Job was a lovable person, you might not be able to grasp the significance of that or understand the sentiment behind why I have spoken of this sort of thing.
 One day, however, when you have experienced trials the same as or akin to those of Job, when you have experienced tribulations, experienced trials, tribulations, and environments that God Himself has arranged for you by His own hand, and when you have become victorious over Satan and are able to give testimony to God—then you will be able to realize the significance of what I am saying.
 When that time comes, you might feel that you are still far inferior to Job, and you will be even more of the opinion that Job is a lovable person and someone extremely worthy of emulation.
-Then you will realize it is exceedingly difficult for one who is corrupt and who lives in this era today to live up to those classic words spoken by Job.
-When you feel how hard that is to achieve, you can imagine how eagerly God wants to gain this sort of human.
-Then you will see God’s heart, and understand how difficult a price God has paid; you will know the preciousness of everything God has done and sacrificed for humanity.
-After communicating to this point, have we now gained an accurate understanding of Job, as well as a correct assessment of him?
+Then you will realize that it is exceedingly difficult for one who is corrupt and who lives in this era today to live up to those classic words spoken by Job.
+Once you appreciate how hard that is to achieve, it becomes obvious how eagerly God wants in His heart to gain this sort of human.
+In that moment, it will dawn on you just how extraordinary are the pains God has taken and the price He has paid, and just how precious everything is that God has done and sacrificed for humanity.
+After fellowshiping to this point, have we now gained an accurate understanding of Job, as well as a correct assessment of him?
 So after all, was Job truly a perfect, upright, God-fearing man who eschewed evil or not?
 (Yes, he was.)
 You can definitely say “yes” here, because these facts are undeniable by any man or Satan.
 This is the most powerful evidence; only Job was able to achieve this.
 This evidence, this testimony, God obtained from Job; this was the first time.
 Therefore, at this time, God’s heart was comforted by Job.
 This was the first time since creation that God had truly realized what it meant to be comforted by a human, what comfort was, and what true testimony given to Him was, which He saw and obtained.
 In this next section, we will also be explaining a fact.